Beef Breakdown — Front Quarters; What are they?

 The hindquarter is where the Porterhouse and T-bone; or alternately the New York and tenderloin; the sirloin; London Broil; and round steaks come from – we’ll hit that one a different time, but suffice to say if you're looking for the most expensive steaks, you want the hindquarter shares.

 If you want an assortment of as many different types of cuts as possible, you're better off getting a "split quarter sampler."
+(Check out our guide to freezer meats, which describes ALL of our beef packages in detail!)

 The front quarter is the least expensive option, but that doesn't mean it's somehow "lower quality."
 It's about honestly assessing your cooking and eating preferences, and then matching your preferred cooking techniques and recipes and household size to the quarter that best suits your style.
+The front quarter can still be a great choice for summer and for grilling - keep scrolling down to see our recommendations for cutting instructions for summer!

 At a time when putting up a supply of food in your freezer has never seemed more attractive, and yet also a time that encourages conservative spending, beef from the front quarter is a great option.